-At the invitation of the Committee, the Committee meetings held during the Financial Year were attended by the Board of Statutory Auditors (in the person of its Chairman and/or the other standing auditors), the Internal Audit Manager, the Financial Reporting Manager and the General Counsel, who also acted as secretary for the Committee.
+At the invitation of the committee, the committee meetings held during the Financial Year were attended by the Board of Statutory Auditors (in the person of its Chairman and/or the other standing auditors), the Internal Audit Manager, the Financial Reporting Officer, the Corporate Affairs Manager and the General Counsel (who also acted as secretary for the committee).

-In performing its functions, the Committee has the authority to access the information and business departments necessary for the execution of its duties, and to use external consultants, subject to the authorisation of the Board of Directors.
+In performing its functions, the committee has the authority to access the information and business departments necessary for the execution of its duties, and to use external consultants, subject to the authorisation of the Board of Directors.

-During the Financial Year, sufficient financial resources were made available to the Committee so that it could perform its duties.
+During the Financial Year, sufficient financial resources were made available to the committee so that it could perform its duties.